EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

   daprClient.publishEvent("pubsub",  "speedingviolations", speedingViolation).block();
   ```

-1. Open the terminal window in VS Code and make sure the current folder is `java/TrafficControlService`.
+1. Open the terminal window in VS Code and make sure the current folder is `TrafficControlService`.

 1. Check all your code-changes are correct by building the code.
 Execute the following command in the terminal window: